 Cities I love–part 1

 Cities I love in North America

-Yes, I know we live here but it is a city we love.
+Yes, I know we live here, but it is a city we love.
 A little less than I did a few years back, but I still love the place.
-We live about 22 miles east, and before Kathleen retired she worked right downtown (for most of her career) about two blocks from the Space Needle.
+We live about 22 miles east, and before Kathleen retired, she worked right downtown (for most of her career) about two blocks from the Space Needle.
 At that time, one of us was in the city almost daily.
-We did theater, concerts, spent the night at hotels after those concerts and above all went in for some amazing food.
-Seattle has so many incredible restaurants and we love trying them.
-I should point out (as I have posted here not long ago) that the city is no longer as safe as it once was, and we think twice about when and where we go in the city.
+We did theater, and concerts, spent the night at hotels after those concerts and above all, went in for some amazing food.
+Seattle has so many incredible restaurants, and we love trying them.
+I should point out (as I posted here not long ago) that the city is no longer as safe as it once was, and we think twice about when and where we go in the city.
 That’s sad, but I still love Seattle.
 I even have a completely separate website (My Seattle) that I created for friends coming here.